|

 Three M1s served in a variety of motorcycle roles for over two years - as hard-wired DashCam, external-battery TailCam and as a HelmetCam.
 They've survived multiple trips across the desert, thru mountain passes and along the coast without so much as a dropped frame.
 While the M1 can record 1080p/60fps, I used 720p/30fps back in the day.

 All Mobius cams may be ordered with their "standard" (A) lens or a wide-angle (B) lens and they have a variety of options designed for use on drones and RC vehicles, or for use as DashCams, SecurityCams, SpyCams or most any other use you can think of.
-FOV is adjustable via programming (wide or narrow).
+FOV is adjustable via programming (wide or narrow) along with a variety of other settings and options.

 Manufacturer has included many features designed for those of us who like to modify these things, with the understanding that their product will most likely suffer such a fate (as all of mine have).
 For less than $100, audio/video quality is every bit as good as $200-300 cameras.
 Links posted at bottom of this page provide a detailed history of these cameras along with support sites and vendors.